Jiyu version

 Thus faith is attained.

-The sage dwells under Heaven, harmoniously keeping all the people under Heaven in confusion,
+The sage dwells under Heaven, harmoniously keeping all the people under Heaven

 (While all the people concentrate upon their own eyes and ears),